The Private Letter

 What it is

-The Private Letter is the institute's working record — the thinking being tested in private with leaders that quarter, before it is firm enough to publish as an essay or admit into a framework.
+The Private Letter is the institute's quarterly dispatch — a short editor's note from the principal, and one essay worth your attention.
+New or from the archive; chosen for the season, not for the algorithm.
 It is not a newsletter.
 There are no roundups, announcements, product updates or seasonal promotions.

-Each issue carries one extended reflection, a short field note from inside the work, and — where useful — a single passage from the principal's reading that quarter.
-It is written for an audience that already takes the doctrine seriously and prefers to encounter it as it forms, rather than after it has settled.
+It is written for an audience that already takes the doctrine seriously and prefers to encounter the thinking as it forms, rather than after it has settled.
+The note is brief by design; the essay carries the weight.

 Cadence

-One letter at the close of each season.
+One issue at the close of each season.
 Nothing between issues.
 No additional sends, sequences or campaigns.

 Length

-Long enough to be worth opening.
-Short enough to be read once, carefully, rather than scanned.
+A short editor's note, then one essay.
+Long enough to be worth opening; short enough to be read once, carefully.

 Conduct